-USAID – Supporting Access to Justice, Fostering Equity and Peace (SAFE) Program, a five-year development program (2012 – 2017), aims to strengthen the Government of Uganda’s (GoU) capacity with respect to peace building and conflict mitigation.
+USAID – Supporting Access to Justice, Fostering Equity and Peace (SAFE) Program, a six-year development program (2012 – 2018), aims to strengthen the Government of Uganda’s (GoU) capacity with respect to peace building and conflict mitigation.

 By enhancing the capacity of local actors and strengthening the mechanisms for resolving and mitigating conflicts related to land, the SAFE program intends to address the residual effects of the Lord’s Resistance Army (LRA) conflict in northern Uganda and transform emerging conflicts into peaceful outcomes.